voyagermesh/voyager/docs/install.md

 $ kubectl get thirdpartyresources -l app=voyager
 ```

-Now, you are ready to [take your first backup](/docs/tutorial.md) using Voyager.
+Now, you are ready to [create your first ingress](/docs/tutorial.md) using Voyager.